Tamron Adaptall 2 lenses

 If you have a collection of 35mm manual focus SLR cameras from the 1970s and 80s with a variety of different mounts, buying a complete set of lenses for each lens mount rapidly becomes an expensive process even if each individual lens doesn't cost very much.

-Today Tamron make fixed mount lenses like everyone else… but back in the manual focus era they made a range of lenses with interchangeable mounts (which Tamron termed 'custom mounts').
-And these custom mounts weren't like the dumb mounts you might be using to mound old lenses on your digital compact system camera.
-They integrated completely with the lens to create something that operated just like a fixed mount lens.
-And it's not just the interchangeable mount system that distinguishes these lenses from their competitors, many of them are great optically too.
-And one of these lenses is one of my all-time favourite lenses of any type: the Tamron SP 90mm f/2.5 Macro (52B).
+Today Tamron make fixed mount lenses like everyone else… but back in the manual focus era they made a range of lenses with interchangeable mounts (which Tamron called 'custom mounts').
+And these custom mounts weren't like the dumb mount adapters you might be using to use old lenses on your digital compact system camera.
+They integrated completely with the lens to create something that operated (for the most part!) just like a fixed mount lens.
+And it's not just the custom mount system that distinguishes Tamron lenses from their competitors, many of them are great optically too.
+In fact one of these lenses is one of my all-time favourites any type: the Tamron SP 90mm f/2.5 Macro (52B).
 If I had to recommend just one Tamron lens, that would be the one!

 The Tamron custom mount story began when they launched the Adapt-A-Matic system in 1969.
-As lens mounts become more and more complex they introduced the Adaptall system in 1973 and the Adaptall 2 system in 1979.
-Lenses for the Adaptall 2 system were made right up until 2006.
+As lens mounts become more complex they introduced the Adaptall system in 1973 and finally the Adaptall 2 system in 1979.
+Lenses for the Adaptall 2 system were made for an incredible 27 years, right up until 2006!

-These mounts, particularly the amazing Adaptall 2 mounts made from 1979 onwards, were masterpieces of engineering that no other manufacture was ever able to replicate.
+Adaptall 2 mounts were masterpieces of engineering that no other manufacturer was ever able to replicate.
 Put the correct Adaptall 2 mount on your lenses and all the automatic exposure modes (including shutter speed priority and fully automatic programme modes) and metering facilities (including open aperture metering) of your camera worked just as if you were using a fixed mount lens.

-But as camera technology advanced even further, and more and more communication between lens and camera was needed, even Tamron's genius engineers met their limits.
+But as camera technology advanced even further, and ever more communication between lens and camera was needed, even Tamron's genius engineers met their limits.
 In particular autofocus SLR cameras defeated their engineering ingenuity, and Tamron never managed to create an interchangeable mount system for these cameras.

 Tamron Adaptall 2 lenses were divided into 2 ranges: a range of standard consumer level lenses known simply as "Adaptall 2" lenses, and a range of more professional and specialised lenses known as "Adaptall 2 SP" lenses.
 Tamron never expanded that "SP" acronym, but Special Performance seems like a reasonable guess!

-Tamron Adaptall 2 mounts for Pentax K and Pentax K-AThere is one slight catch with the Pentax DSLRs though… you need the Pentax K-A mount, not just the ordinary Pentax K mount, and these command quite a premium.
+There is one slight catch with the Pentax DSLRs though… you need the Pentax K-A mount, not just the ordinary Pentax K mount, and these command quite a premium.
 They will cost you £35-50 on eBay, compared to £5-15 for a standard Pentax K mount.
-They also have a somewhat deserved reputation for being being rather temperamental, so my advice is to spend a little extra to buy from a reputable vendor who is prepared to guarantee full functionality.
+They also have a deserved reputation for being being rather temperamental, so my advice is to spend a little extra to buy from a reputable vendor who is prepared to guarantee full functionality.

-I have also found that my K-3ii sometimes has a little difficult displaying the correct aperture for setting between the full stop settings.
-But in practice this doesn't really matter. in practice my K-3ii metered perfectly regardless of the aperture setting.
+I have also found that my K-3ii sometimes has a little difficulty displaying the correct F number for apertures between the full stops.
+But in practice this doesn't really matter as my K-3ii metered perfectly regardless of the aperture setting.

 But this is one of Tamron's first generation of Adaptall 2 lenses introduced in 1979.
 So you have to cut a 40+ year old lens a little slack!
 I have to say that it always gives me a bit of a thrill to give a beautiful piece of classic glass a new lease of life.

-Although there were many basic common-or-garden consumer zoom lenses in the Adaptall 2 range, the best of the Tamron lenses have excellent reputations, particularly the SP lenses.
-Adaptall 2 lenses also had a very distinctive design and, at least in the case of the early 1980s designs, high quality metal construction.
-Also, when it comes to the fixed focal-length lenses, while mode competing designs have maximum apertures f/3.5 or f/2.8, the equivalent Tamron lenses often have a slightly faster maximum aperture of f/2.5.
+Although there were many basic common-or-garden consumer zoom lenses in the Adaptall 2 range, the best Tamron lenses have excellent reputations, particularly the SP lenses.
+Adaptall 2 lenses also had a very distinctive design and, at least in the case of the earliest designs, high quality metal construction.
+Also, when it comes to the fixed focal-length lenses, while most competing designs have maximum apertures f/3.5 or f/2.8, the equivalent Tamron lenses often have a slightly faster maximum aperture of f/2.5.
 Not enough to make a big difference perhaps, but still a nice little bonus!

 Links